Parallels/packer-examples/windows/README.md

 b.
 Corporate users can find the image on Microsoft’s Business portal.

-Downloading Windows ISO from the Microsoft Business portal

 * you will also need to get the file checksum in sha-256, you can get this by running the following command:

  ```bash